Healthdirect Free Australian health advice you can count on.

 What is Paget's disease?

-Bone is a living tissue, constantly being broken down and renewed.
-Paget’s disease occurs when something goes wrong with this process — the bone breaks down more quickly than normal, and the new bone that is formed is larger and weaker than normal bone.
+Your bones are a living tissue.
+They are constantly being broken down and replaced.
+Paget's disease occurs when something goes wrong with this process, and your bones break down more quickly than normal.
+The new bone that develops is weaker than normal healthy bone tissue.

-Paget's disease mainly affects people aged over 55.
+Paget's disease mainly affects people over 55 years old.
+It most commonly affects Caucasian people of British origin.
 In Australia, it is the most common metabolic bone disorder after osteoporosis.
-Although its cause is unknown, people are more likely to develop Paget’s disease if someone else in their family has it.

 What are the symptoms of Paget's disease?